shai-lav/shai-lav/README.md

 - 👋 Hi, I’m @Shailav
 - 👀 I’m interested in Software development and Data Analysis
 - 🌱 I’m currently learning Full Stack Development
-- 💞️ I’m looking to collaborate on Projects and Modules or Development
+- 💞️ I’m looking to collaborate on Projects and Development
 - 📫 How to reach me rsan1423@gmail.com or 9709827770

 <!---